Gabriela Orozco Belt

 Ana Siqueira is a Spanish-language elementary teacher, an award-winning Brazilian children’s author, and a published author in the Foreign Language educational market.
 Her debut picture book is Bella’s Recipe for Disaster/Success (Beaming Books, 2021).
 Her forthcoming books are If Your Babysitter Is a Bruja/Cuando Tu Niñera Es Una Bruja (SimonKids, 2022), Abuela’s Super Capa/La Super Capa de Abuela (HarperCollins, 2023), Room in Mami’s Corazon (HarperCollins, 2024), and some others that can’t be announced yet.
 Ana is a member of SCBWI, Las Musas Books, and co-founder of LatinxPitch.

 Helen Taylor is a children’s book author who wonders about a lot of things (and hopes you do too!).
-She writes books, mostly about science and engineering, that make complex ideas accessible and fun.
+She writes books, mostly about science, that make complex ideas accessible and fun.
 Her favorite question is “How?” and her favorite ice cream flavor is mint chip.
 Before she discovered the world of children’s books, she worked at a museum where she wrote about polar bear hair plugs, catfish physicals, and other curiosities.
 Helen's debut picture book is How to Eat in Space (Little, Brown Books for Young Readers, 2023).
 She lives in Santa Cruz, California where she enjoys tide-pooling, stargazing, and traipsing through the redwoods with her family.

 Jack Wong is an author/illustrator living in Halifax, Canada.
 A self-declared actual Jack-of-all-trades, he’s also tried his hand at bridge engineering, psychology research, bookkeeping, and running his own bicycle repair shop—a real education for creating children’s books, if you ask him!
 Through a diverse range of stories, he seeks to share his hodgepodge journey with young readers, so that they may embrace the unique amalgams of experiences that make up their own lives.
 His forthcoming releases include When You Can Swim (Scholastic, 2023), When I Gave Dad a Sign (Annick Press, 2023), and All the Flowers (Groundwood, 2024).